✓ Free · Unbiased

 How much does assisted living cost in West Virginia?

-The median cost of assisted living in West Virginia is $4,950 per month in 2026 — approximately 1% below the national median of $4,995.
+The median cost of assisted living in West Virginia is $5,600 per month per the Genworth / CareScout 2024 Cost of Care Survey — about 5% below the national median of $5,900.

 How much does a home health aide cost per hour in West Virginia?